Resources from Luke's Place

 Understanding intersectionality

-This workbook is designed to support women's services to reflect on social location, power, privilege and oppression.
-Download Understanding intersectionality (PDF).
+This workbook is designed to support women's services to reflect on social location, power, privilege, and oppression.

 The Luke’s Place blog